dannguyen/NICAR-Google-Refine/index.markdown

 In the FEC example, we saw how Refine deals with tedious data cleaning.
 Thankfully, the more important fields of the White House visitor data are relatively clean.

 So now the problem is: what do we want to find?
 Or, what is even there?
+If you, like me, have never been to the White House or have never taken part in any of the D.C. rituals, you may have no idea how or what these visits are like:

+* How often does any single person get to visit the White House?
+* How long do they stay?
+* What are the occasions in which people show up as pairs, or in groups of 50 - 100 (which we won't cover as I've filtered those out in the set)
+* Do well-known lobbyists really just sign in like any other visitor, hoping that partisans won't take notice?

 You may already have in mind names of people who you **think** are interesting, either visitors (such as prominent lobbyists) or visitees (Obama, his chief of staff, etc.).
 But what happens if those names aren't there...?
 Rather than limit your inquiry to some obvious queries, Refine allows you to quickly view the big picture and the context.
 Sometimes what's not there is worth a story in itself.

 ## First steps